-- The air conditioner controller/monitor is mounted in the kitchenette wall. - Starting an air conditioner early in the day will not only lower temperatures, it will remove excess humidity and help the camper stay cool when the day gets hot. - The air conditioner assists in ventilating the camper and promoting a healthy air flow by recycling stale air and bringing in the fresh air. - The air conditioner is the largest single load on the electrical system. - The air conditioner only operates on shore power.
-When camping without shore power, you will need to use an appropriately sized generator to run the air conditioner.
+- Starting an air conditioner early in the day will not only lower temperatures, it will remove excess humidity and help the camper stay cool when the day gets hot. - The air conditioner assists in ventilating the camper and promoting a healthy air flow by recycling stale air and bringing in fresh air. - The air conditioner is the largest single load on the electrical system. - The air conditioner only operates on shore power.
+When camping without shore power you will need to use an appropriately sized generator to run the air conditioner.
 Use 30 Amp Shore Power only.
-Running the system on a 15-amp circuit can overload the circuit. - Generally, RV air conditioners are only designed to cool the inside air approximately 20°F lower than the outside air.
+Running the system on a 15amp circuit can overload the circuit. - DO NOT use the microwave and air conditioner at the same time.
+It will likely trip breakers. - Generally, RV air conditioners are only designed to cool the inside air approximately 20° F lower than the outside air.
 This is not a defect.
 In temperatures of 100°F or higher, such as in the southwest United States, this should be taken into consideration. - Keep windows and other vents closed when operating the air conditioner. - Hot air rises and cool air drops.
-The air conditioner gathers air from below, cools it (creating condensation and discharging water through its vents) and and then ejects the air through ducts and vents higher up where it circulates away from the intake. - Never close or obstruct the air intake.
+The air conditioner gathers air from below, cools it (creating condensation and discharging water through its vents) and and then ejects the air through ducts and vents higher up where it circulates away from the intake - Never close or obstruct the air intake.
 This will cause the air conditioner to malfunction and slow down cooling.

 When camping in hot weather, especially during the day, the camper will absorb heat from the sun and the surrounding atmosphere.
 This is known as heat gain.
-If you can reduce this, especially in extremely hot weather, you have won half the cooling battle.
+If you can reduce this, especially in extreme hot weather, you have won half the cooling battle.